rigado/bootloader-tools/sd71/image-tools/README.md

 # Image Tools

-This folder contains tools for generating unencrypted and encrypted OTA update images.
+This folder contains tools for generating unencrypted and encrypted firmware update images.

 ## Requirements